Towards Interpretable Foundation Models for Retinal Fundus Images: Introduction

-Motivated by these considerations, we introduce \model, a two-way interpretable foundation model for color fundus photography (CFP) that combines local explanations with a visualization of global semantic representations, with ophthalmology as a high-stakes application domain.
-We trained our model using the BagNet architecture with the \textit{t}-SimCNE algorithm~\cite{bohm2022unsupervised}.
-The inherent local interpretability is provided by BagNet~\cite{brendel2019approximating}, which generates local class evidence maps, that are spatially averaged to form the model's prediction, directly indicating which regions of the image contributed to a specific class prediction.
-The global interpretability comes from the 2D projection layer trained by \textit{t}-SimCNE, which enables direct visualization of input images in the model’s representation space.
-By creating a parametric mapping, from the images to the 2D space, the model is able to embed new images into this space while avoiding additional fitting of other non-parametric visualization methods.
-Together, these components constitute a faithful framework for local and global interpretability, strengthening trust and usability of foundation models in high-stakes applications.
+Motivated by these considerations, we introduce \model, an interpretable foundation model for color fundus photography (CFP) that combines local explanations with a direct visualization of the representation space.
+We trained our model using the BagNet~\cite{brendel2019approximating} architecture with the \textit{t}-SimCNE algorithm~\cite{bohm2022unsupervised}.
+Unlike post-hoc attribution methods, BagNet is interpretable-by-design: by restricting the receptive field to small patches, it generates class evidence maps that indicate which regions of the image contributed to a specific prediction. \textit{t}-SimCNE trains a parametric projection layer that maps images into a $2D$ approximation of the representation space, enabling \model{} to embed new images directly without re-fitting non-parametric methods such as \textit{t}-SNE.
+Together, these components constitute a framework for local interpretability and dataset-level representation inspection of the learned structure, supporting more transparent use of foundation models in high-stakes domains like ophthalmology.